Credit and Grade Information

 For “incomplete” deadlines for seniors, see the relevant section under “Graduation and Program Regulations.”

 Repeating a Course

 A student who receives a grade of D+ or less in any course not designated as repeatable may repeat the course only once.
 Students in a degree program that require the course to be passed with a specified minimum grade higher than D+, are allowed to repeat the course no more than twice in order to meet the minimum grade requirement.

 For any course repeated under this policy, credit toward graduation requirements is granted only once, and only the highest grade received in the repeated course is counted in the cumulative GPA.
 The final grade earned for the repeated course, each time it is taken, will remain on the transcript.
 The cumulative GPA will not be adjusted under this policy for any courses repeated after a degree has been awarded, or for any course repeated before the fall semester of 2012.
 Repeating a course may have financial aid implications; financial aid recipients intending to repeat a course should first seek advice from Student Financial Services.
 This policy applies only to courses taken at Ithaca College.

 The acceptable grades and corresponding points for GPA calculations are as follows.
-All grades except P, I, S, W, NGS, and DG are used in calculating GPAs.
+All grades except P, I, S, W, NGS are used in calculating GPAs.
 The GPA is not rounded.

 Satisfactory/D/Fail (S/D/F) Option